TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-9.md

 There is a third option.
 Istanbul lets you [add comments](https://github.com/istanbuljs/nyc#parsing-hints-ignoring-lines) to identify lines of code that it should ignore for coverage purposes.
 I can keep my belt and braces code without having to review the false positive every time I look at coverage.
 So, I added a `/* istanbul ignore else */` comment to ignore the else side of the if statement.

 {% capture note %}
 The Vite documentation has a [warning](https://vitest.dev/guide/coverage.html#ignoring-code) that comments in TypeScript are stripped away by esbuild before Istanbul gets a chance to see them.
 This is another instance of out of date documentation.
-Vite can now use SWC for development builds which doesn't have this problem.
+Vite can now use SWC for development builds, which doesn't have this problem.
 {% endcapture %}
 {% include candid-note.html content=note %}